TO MEET YOUR GOALS

 Top retirement concerns include running out of money, health issues, and health care costs among all age groups.
 Among baby boomers, the group who will be retiring next, only 45% of them even know how much they’ll need in retirement.

-As of 2019, the IRS allows you to contribute up to $19,000 per year to your 401(k).
-If you’re over 50, you’re allowed to contribute anywhere between $1,000 – $6,000 per year if your plan allows for catch-up contributions.
+As of 2022, the IRS allows you to contribute up to $20,500 per year to your 401(k).
+If you’re over 50, you’re allowed to contribute an addition amount of up to $6,500 per year if your plan allows for catch-up contributions.
 The exact limit for these contributions is based on the type of retirement plan you have.
 If you’re unsure, refer to your documentation or check with your plan administrator.

 If you’re behind in building retirement funds, taking cash-out of your home equity could be an excellent way to shore up your nest egg.
 It would also happen faster than if you were trying to figure out where to cut money out of a tight budget.